yaminic7/health-services/README.md

 To run the IHS component, you have to download and upload all the required docker images (and dump.sql file) in the deployment machine.

+It is important to check that the docker image names within the docker-compose.yml file correspond to the names given to the images uploaded on the deplyoment machine.

 Then run the following command in the same folder where the docker-compose.yml file is stored.

 #docker-compose up